curv3d/curv/ideas/geometry/Shape.md

 * is_polytope = is_polygon | is_polyhedron
 * is_polygon -- The shape is known to be a polygon due to its construction, and that construction provides a vertex list, which can be queried.
-  Some 2D shapes may be polygons, but TeaCAD doesn't know it, and doesn't have a vertex list--for those shapes, is_polygon is false.
+  Some 2D shapes may be polygons, but Curv doesn't know it, and doesn't have a vertex list--for those shapes, is_polygon is false.
 * is_polyhedron -- has vertices and faces, which can be queried.
 * is_convex -- The shape is known to be convex based on how it was constructed.